Campus-Castolo/m346/projectdocumentation/README.md

+# m346 project
+In this module I was tasked to create a cloud-based enviornment that adheres to the following guidelines:

 ## Task explaination

 As previously articulated, the primary objective of this module is to proficiently strategize and execute a backup solution for an organization based on the given guidelines.